Coping With CRPS/RSD and Chronic Pain

 1. FINDING A SUPPORT GROUP

 Support groups can be extremely helpful when you want to talk with other sufferers like yourself that are dealing with things in their way.
 Being able to chat with others can help you learn new ways of coping, understand how others cope and interact with people who understand what you’re going through.
-Support groups can be either interactive like the Burning Nights FORUM, on Social Media (Facebook, Twitter, Google + etc) or in person where you physically go to a group every week and meet other sufferers.
+Support groups can be either interactive like the Burning Nights FORUM, on Social Media (Facebook, Twitter, Google + etc) or in person where you physically go to a group and meet other people in similar situations like yours such as our CRPS support groups.

 2. PACING YOURSELF

 Learning how to pace yourself is an important part of coping with your condition.
-WHAT IS PACING? is discovering where your limit is for doing an activity and staying with your limits.
+Unsure what pacing actually is?
+Pacing is discovering where your limit is for doing an activity and staying with your limits.
 For example if you are doing the washing of your clothes, you may want to do it all together in 1 big pile and ‘throw‘ it in the washing machine.
 Then when you’re finished you find yourself in so much pain you need to take more medication and then have a pain flare up for the next few hours or days.
 Using the pile of washing example, by learning to pacing you learn to split up your activity into more manageable chunks.
 So you would split up your washing into maybe 3 or 4 or more sections and have a rest in between each load of washing for example.

 List your jobs you need to do for the day and if necessary delegate to friends or family.
 If that isn’t possible, then write yourself a list and set yourself a task to do that morning, afternoon or day and stick to it.
 Don’t be tempted to carry on to the next task on the list as it could make your pain worse even if you don’t feel it at the moment, by stretching yourself further may cause a flare up.